 Lines beginning with #SBATCH are Slurm directives that specify job options, resource requests, and scheduling parameters for a job submitted to a Slurm cluster.

-command is used to manage environment modules, which allow users to easily load and unload software and environment settings on systems such as HPC clusters.
-The purge
+The module command is used to manage environment modules, which allow users to easily load and unload software and environment settings on systems such as HPC clusters.
+The purge subcommand clears all loaded modules, while the load subcommand loads a specific module.

 Executing the Slurm Script